-How to get Adobe Flash on Android Tablets
+How to get Adobe Flash on Android Phones or Tablets

 You can still manually install Adobe Flash on an Android tablet by following these steps: